DrPsychick/ansible_influx_downsampling/README.md

 Now the most tricky part.
 You need to know what aggregation levels you want and define them.
 Moreover, especially if you don't use standard telegraf plugins for input, you need to **define the aggregation queries for your measurements**.

-InfluxDB has this awesome feature to do dynamic aggregation (`SELECT MEAN(*) FROM :MEASUREMENT GROUP BY *`), **but** is automatically prepends `mean_` to every field in the measurement and this would mean, you **cannot reuse the dashboard you use on your RAW data**.
+InfluxDB has this awesome feature to do dynamic aggregation (`SELECT MEAN(*) FROM :MEASUREMENT GROUP BY *`), **but** it automatically prepends `mean_` to every field in the measurement and this would mean, you **cannot reuse the dashboard you use on your RAW data**.

 The solution is simple, but requires work.
-You have to name your columns individually, idependent of the aggregation method you use.
+You have to name your columns individually as the original column, idependent of the aggregation method you use.

 Example:
 ```